DavidLacour/TheWestBobersWebsite/our_method.md

 ## Identify the Pivotal Movies

 Having identified a set of possible Pivotal Movies in the candidate set, we use a machine learning algorithm to automatically determines the most Pivotal Movie out of each candidate set.
-For this purpose, a logistic regression model has been fed the following indicators:
+For this purpose, a logistic regression model has been fed the following indicators, that represent a mix of industry experts, financial, and regular people metrics:

 <p align="center">
 <img src="catcher_images/chaplin.jpg" style="width:50%; height:auto;">